vrk-kpa/suomifi-ui-components/src/core/Navigation/WizardNavigation/WizardNavigation/WizardNavigation.md

 A `<WizardNavigationItem>` can have one of these 6 statuses:

 - `'default'`: An incomplete step which the user can reach
+- `'completed'`: A step where the user has filled all required information
+- `'error'`: Step that is invalid
 - `'current'`: Currently active step
-- `'completed'`: A step where the user has filled all required information
 - `'current-completed'`: Combination of current and completed statuses
+- `'current-error'`: Combination of current and error statuses
 - `'coming'`: A step which is not reachable at the moment (but will become available when e.g. the previous steps have been completed)
 - `'disabled'`: A disabled step which will not become reachable.
 In most cases you should use `'coming'` instead of this